davlum/localemr-cluster/README.md

 ### Configuration

-Some environment variables can be overriden to communicate with an unmocked S3.
+Some environment variables can be overridden to communicate with an unmocked S3.
 ```.env
 AWS_ACCESS_KEY_ID=TESTING
 AWS_SECRET_ACCESS_KEY=TESTING